AtieDag/atiedag.github.io/_posts/2018-01-26-Decorator.md

 ### Syntax
-Python allows you to call the decorator by using the @ symbol.
-This works inside a class object too.
+Python allows you to call the decorator using the @ symbol, which works inside a class object.

 ```python